helhadad/Python/README.md

 # Python Repo
-This is Repo for ATU - GIT and GitHub Walkthroughs
+This is Repo demonstrsates Python scripts on Git and GitHub It is dedicated mainly for ATU - GIT and GitHub Walkthroughs

 ## Usage
 To display the repo history please, type: